ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/winriver2/README.md

 saved in the corresponding "./storage/root/ancillary" folder.

 ## Data Collection
-The ADCP should be mounted below water at a -45 degree angle.
+The ADCP should be mounted below water at a 45 degree angle.
 For a TRDI instrument, this means the Y-axis (beam 3 notch) is pointed to port when the ADCP is upside down.
-For a Nortek instrument, this means the X-axis is pointed to port when the ADCP is upside down.
-A bin size of 0.5 m and a blank distance of 0.5 m are good general parameters.
+A bin size of 1-2 m and a blank distance of 1-2 m are good general parameters.
 Enable bottom track if the water depth is within the ADCP's range, but turn it off if not.
 Sample as fast as possible, typically 2 Hz.

-The GPS should be mounted directly above the ADCP and set it to output NMEA sentences at 2 Hz if bottom track is running and 10 Hz if not.
+The GPS should be mounted directly above the ADCP and set it to output NMEA sentences at 2 Hz if bottom track is running and 2-10 Hz if not.
 Turn on the GGA (position) and VTG (speed) sentences, and HDT (heading) if possible.
 If HDT is turned on, make sure to align the GPS heading longitudinally with the vessel bow and stern.

 ## Prerequisites